 - Conclusion: Is the Cockapoo the Dog for You?

 Cocka-who?
 It’s the Cockapoo!

 When you see this dog for the first time, you might fall in love with its lush coat of silken waves.
-This fur is low-shedding and low-dander, and though its parent – the Poodle – is hypoallergenic, that doesn’t mean the Cockapoo offspring will be.
+This thick fur is low-shedding and low-dander (like another fluffy yet allergy-friendly breed, the Portuguese Water Dog).
+And though the Cockapoo’s parent – the Poodle – is hypoallergenic, that doesn’t mean the offspring will be.
 Therefore, if a breeder ever guarantees a hypoallergenic puppy, don’t take their word for it.